 'Suburbia' Topped Out in Downtown Jebel Ali

-The Middle East’s largest private developer, DAMAC Properties, has announced it has topped out its ‘Suburbia’ residential development in Downtown Jebel Ali.
+The Middle East’s largest private real estate developer, DAMAC Properties, has announced it has topped out its ‘Suburbia’ residential development in Downtown Jebel Ali.

 “Now that the super-structure of Suburbia has been completed, we can really begin to focus on the facade and the interiors.
 Topping out a building is always a significant milestone in the development of high rise towers” said Niall Mc Loughlin, Senior Vice President of DAMAC Properties.